 In short, you’ll have to do everything mentioned above by yourself.
 But here are some specifics.

 You may miss out on the right home

 There are plenty of websites showing home listings nowadays, but Lynn says they aren’t always accurate.
 Real estate agents have access to their own network of contacts and the MLS database, which has updated listings.
 That means an agent can tell you if a home is already under contract and save you valuable time in the home search.
 They can also find you homes you wouldn’t be able to find yourself and can get you in early to beat the competition.

 There is a lot of paperwork involved in a home transaction, but that’s not even the worst of it.
 Without a real estate agent, you’ll have to coordinate your showings, reach out to listing agents, write your own offers, find recommendations for inspectors and lenders, and negotiate on your own.

 If you have a real estate background, that might not seem too difficult.
 But if you don’t, you might miss specific details or let items fall through the cracks.

 You could lose money

 If all your I’s aren’t dotted and T’s crossed, that might mean lost money down the road.
-Maybe you didn’t include an inspection contingency and you need to walk away after the home inspection.
+Maybe you didn’t include an inspection contingency and must walk away after the home inspection.
 That could mean you lose your earnest money.
 Perhaps you fell behind on the timeline, and the seller had a “time of essence” clause in the contract.
 Again, you could lose your earnest money.
-Or maybe there’s an issue with your loan application and financing falls through.
+Or maybe an issue with your loan application and financing falls through.
 Depending on your contract, that could mean the loss of your down payment.

 How to find an agent